The local image problem for complex analytic maps

-The case (b) of Theorem \ref{t:main1} leaves us with the problem of how to decide whether the image of $(f,g)$ is well defined as a set germ (and thus it is locally open).
+All situations described in Theorem \ref{t:main1} can be realised, and we discuss some examples in \S \ref{ex:notnice} and \S \ref{ex:nice1}.
+The case (b) of Theorem \ref{t:main1} leaves us with the problem of how to decide whether the image of $(f,g)$ is well defined as a set germ (and thus it is locally open), which we will solve as follows.
 We first produce a handy test for the local openness of the image in terms of \emph{gap lines}, Proposition \ref{p:crit}.
-Although this is a sufficient condition only, it leads to the notion of \emph{gap curves} which is central in our more general Proposition \ref{p:gapcurve} providing an equivalence criterion for a holomorphic map germ $F:(X,a)\to (Y,b)$ to be locally open, thus solving our problem.
-Moreover, this result allows us to find the answer to a much older problem, as follows.
+Although this is a sufficient condition only, it leads to the notion of \emph{gap curves} which is central in our more general Proposition \ref{p:gapcurve} providing an equivalence criterion for a holomorphic map germ $F:(X,a)\to (Y,b)$ to be locally open, thus completing the solution to our problem.
+Moreover, this criterion allows us to find the answer to a much older problem, as follows.

-About 50 years ago, Huckleberry addressed in \cite{Hu} the question of locally open maps.
-He introduced the notion of a \emph{subflat} map (an algebraic condition, see Definition \ref{d:subflat}) and proved that a holomorphic map germ $(\bC^{2},0) \to (\bC^{2},0)$ is open if and only if it is subflat.
+About 50 years ago, Huckleberry addressed in \cite{Hu} the question of locally open maps, which is a particular case of the Image Problem stated above (see the discussion at the beginning of this Introduction).
+Huckleberry introduced the notion of a \emph{subflat} map (an algebraic condition, see Definition \ref{d:subflat}) and proved that a holomorphic map germ $(\bC^{2},0) \to (\bC^{2},0)$ is open if and only if it is subflat.
 He conjectured that this characterisation holds for any holomorphic map germ $(X,x) \to (Y,y)$, in arbitrary dimensions.

 We derive from Proposition \ref{p:gapcurve} the following positive answer to Huckleberry's conjecture \cite{Hu}:

 \begin{theorem} Let $F:(X,a)\to (Y,b)$, $\dim X\geq \dim Y \ge 1$, be a holomorphic map germ between two germs of reduced locally irreducible complex spaces, and such that $\Sing F \not= X$.